-After installing all the drivers make sure you enable Windows Update in order to get all the latest security updates etc. (all updates will include the latest hotfixes from Microsoft).
-See "Windows Update" on page 4 - 9 for instructions
+After installing all the drivers make sure you enable Check for updates (Settings > Update & security > Check for updates) in order to get all the latest security updates etc. (all updates will include the latest hot-fixes from Microsoft).
+See "Windows Update" on page 4 - 9 for instructions.